The thinking process is the basis of mankind, it’s our thoughts that are at the origin of all our actions. We think first and then act.

 analyze, and amalgamate in search of The Explanation.

 Those three-week-old kittens and ducklings we spoke of earlier have reappeared in the lab, courtesy of Galacti.
 We watch them and we wonder: Do they think?
 Do their brain maps change?

 Galacti has an insight: “Both fauna and man have brains, but it is solely man’s brain, mind, and intelligence that have bestowed on the world everything that you’ve learned, acquired, inherited, created, invented, devised, imagined, and dreamed.
-This includes the ideas and conclusions you have in your minds right now.”Both fauna and man have brains, but it is solely man’s brain, mind, and intelligence that have… Click To Tweet
+This includes the ideas and conclusions you have in your minds right now.”Both fauna and man have brains, but it is solely man’s brain, mind, and intelligence that have bestowed on the world everything that we’ve learned.
+Click To Tweet

 Our thoughts are diverted by a question: Why are we humans born helpless as infants, with a plastic brain that has incredible potential?